denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |VCFs|UK_scan_dips.vcf<br>UK_scan_tets.vcf|
 |Reference_Genome|C_excelsa_V5_braker2_wRseq.gff3<br>C_excelsa_V5.fasta<br>C_excelsa_V5.fasta.fai|

-Explain what fai is and put a link as well, and also .dict A more detailed explanation on these file types can be found on the [gatk website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)
+The `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
+You can read more about it on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.
 Dependencies for certain packages, and their versions, are placed in parentheses.
-Some references were chosen based on what was recommended on the tools online help page.
+Some references were chosen based on what was recommended on the tool's online help page.

 | Tool | Version | Reference(Harvard Style) |
 |------|---------|-----------|